copyrite/LwotcMinimalText/XComGame.md

 * Defense improves with GREMLIN tiers.

 ## Aim
-+20 Aim and +20 Crit to your next shot after you Hunker Down.
++20 aim and +20 crit to your next shot after you Hunker Down.
 * TODO: On your next turn?

 ## Aim Assist
-+15 Aim and +15 Crit against holotargeted units.
++15 aim and +15 crit against holotargeted units.
 * The debuffs from Holotargeter (weapon) and Holo Targeting (ability) both work.

 ## Airdrop